julianmendez/tabulas/README.md

 [![Build Status](https://travis-ci.org/julianmendez/tabulas.png?branch=master)](https://travis-ci.org/julianmendez/tabulas)

 Tabulas is a system to manage human-readable tables using files.
-It uses a specific type of file format that is similar to a Java .properties, but allows defining the same property for different objects.
+Tabulas is an experimental semi-automatic [Scala](http://www.scala-lang.org/) reimplementation of [Tabula](http://github.com/julianmendez/tabula), which is implemented in Java.
-Tabulas is an experimental semi-automatic Scala reimplementation of Tabula, which is implemented in Java.
+It uses a specific type of file format that is similar to a [Java Properties](http://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-), but allows defining the same property for different objects.

 ## Source code